THE BEST CARBON CLINCHER WHEELS

 Couple of things to consider: Race support for disc brakes is tricky right now (rotor sizes, pads…).
 Disc specific road frames are clearly the future.
 No carbon braking surface wear, longer rim life, no fade with time, no grabbiness, able to brake later with way more predictability.
 With the perfect rim brake set-up in dry conditions the stopping power between disc and rim brakes is equal.
 As soon as you get any wear, any moisture, any residue or grime the disc option is more reliable and repeatable.
 On a personal note – road riders that have made the leap to disc brakes are not going back to rim brakes.

-High performance road frames, wheels and components that work with disc brakes are widely available from most established bike manufacturers now.
+High-performance road frames, wheels, and components that work with disc brakes are widely available from most established bike manufacturers now.
 Some major brands (e.g. Specialized, Giant) now make all their enthusiast level carbon bikes only in disc brake versions while most others make an equivalent number of enthusiast and some racing models in both disc and rim brake versions.

-If you think this might be the way to go, I’ve reviewed and recommended currently available road disc brake wheelsets and components in separate posts, and recommended some of the best road disc bikes.
+If you think this might be the way to go, I’ve reviewed and recommended currently available road disc brake wheelsets and components in separate posts and recommended some of the best road disc bikes.

-Finally, we are seeing many carbon all-around and deeper wheels being sold by lesser known brands well below the prices from the well known companies.
+Finally, we are seeing many carbon all-around and deeper wheels being sold by lesser known brands well below the prices from the well-known companies.
 While there are a few notable exceptions, most of these wheels are sold by marketers of “open mold” wheels.
 These are designed by people associated with the open mold wheel manufacturer rather than the marketer.
 They are usually derivative or copies of the most popular or technically advanced models but often lagging by a generation in some or many aspects of their design, made and assembled by factories in mainland China, and ‘open’ to anyone who wants to source them, put their own labels on them and sell them independently of the wheel maker or assembler.

 It’s hard to characterize these as a group but generally speaking, these aren’t current generation wheels and don’t have a dealer network to support you if you need assistance.
-I have evaluated a couple wheels branded and backed by one of world’s largest retailers and which had the most modern set of design attributes (width, depth, shape, brake track resins, etc.) I could find.
+I have evaluated a couple wheels branded and backed by one of the world’s largest retailers and which had the most modern set of design attributes (width, depth, shape, brake track resins, etc.) I could find.
 I’m aware that other marketers are selling wheels from the same factory and likely some of the same models.

-If these are some of the best representatives of this developing sub-category of all-around wheels, I can confidently say that they don’t perform anywhere near those of the Best Performer in this category and also lack the performance of the best Best Value wheels that aren’t much more expensive than the open mold ones.
-Without the research, design and testing that the larger companies can invest to advance the performance of their wheels, I’m skeptical the open mold marketers can compete but my mind and wallet remain open to being wrong.
+If these are some of the best representatives of this developing sub-category of all-around carbon clincher wheels, I can confidently say that they don’t perform anywhere near those of the Best Performer in this category and also lack the performance of the best Best Value wheels that aren’t much more expensive than the open mold ones.
+Without the research, design, and testing that the larger companies can invest to advance the performance of their wheels, I’m skeptical the open mold marketers can compete but my mind and wallet remain open to being wrong.

 Some of the sales models of these open mold marketers don’t work for me either.
 Their wheels are often in short supply requiring you to pre-order with a deposit or just plain wait several weeks or months to get your opportunity to buy them.
 This is likely due to being at the mercy of the production schedule of the open mold wheel producer and assembler and/or the undercapitalized position of the marketer that requires them to pay for the wheels before receiving shipment.

 I’ll continue to monitor this development.
 Price competition is good and I welcome it.
-Performance competition is also good and I eagerly await wheels sold and supported by anyone that can also compete along the performance criterion I’ve used to evaluate wheelsets and that are as easy to buy and get serviced as those of the best.
+Performance competition is also good and I eagerly await wheels sold and supported by anyone that can also compete along the performance criterion I’ve used to evaluate wheelsets and that are as easy to buy and get service as those of the best.

-ALL-AROUND WHEELSET REVIEWS
+OTHER CARBON CLINCHER WHEELSET REVIEWS

 Of those, I closely evaluated and reviewed 17 models from 15 companies.
 I eliminated the other models for several reasons.
 Some were not widely distributed or there wasn’t much independent commentary about them.
 If they aren’t widely distributed, relatively few people are riding them or will be able to even if I reviewed them.
 If I can’t get hold of a set to ride and other reviewers and riders aren’t talking about them, I don’t want you to make a decision based on the marketing story.
 I know this puts the small wheel maker at a disadvantage but I don’t care about wheel makers, I care about my fellow enthusiasts being able to buy, ride and get service for proven wheelsets at good prices.